nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to update the notes of a specific student in the list.
+3. Tuition teacher requests to update the note of a specific student by providing student's name and new note.
-4. EduManage updates the notes details the student.
+4. EduManage updates the student's note and indicates success.

     Use case ends.